Rugada-Chaitanya/Food-Munch-Restaurant-Webpage/README.md

 **Features:**

-Responsive Design: Adapts seamlessly to various screen sizes and devices.
+1.Responsive Design: Adapts seamlessly to various screen sizes and devices.
-Bootstrap Integration: Employs Bootstrap components and styles for a consistent and professional appearance.
+2.Bootstrap Integration: Employs Bootstrap components and styles for a consistent and professional appearance.
-User-friendly Interface: Provides easy navigation and interaction for an optimal user experience.
+3.User-friendly Interface: Provides easy navigation and interaction for an optimal user experience.
-Menu Display: Highlights the restaurant's menu items with images and descriptions.
+4.Menu Display: Highlights the restaurant's menu items with images and descriptions.
-Contact Information: Includes details on how to reach the restaurant.
+5.Contact Information: Includes details on how to reach the restaurant.

-Usage:
+**Usage:**

-Open foodmunch.html in your web browser to view the Food Munch Restaurant website.
+1.Open foodmunch.html in your web browser to view the Food Munch Restaurant website.
-Navigate through the menu, contact page, and other sections to explore the site.
+2.Navigate through the menu, contact page, and other sections to explore the site.

 **Technologies Used:**

-HTML
+1.HTML
-CSS
+2.CSS
-Bootstrap
+3.Bootstrap